mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 the stories that include at least one sentence returned by the specified query.

 The `q` and `fq` parameters are passed directly through to Solr.
 Documentation of the format of the `q` and `fq` parameters is [here](http://lucene.apache.org/core/4_6_1/queryparser/org/apache/lucene/queryparser/classic/package-summary.html#package_description).
 All the return fields (in the example return value in the api/v2/sentences/list call below) may be used as solr query parameters, for example 'sentence:obama AND media_id:1'.
+Be aware that ':' is usually replaced with '%3A' in programmatically generated URLs.

 #### Example